Subhadip-Paul2006/Games-Using-Python/README.md

 This repository is a personal project to explore **game development using Python** by recreating classic games.
 Each game demonstrates different concepts of programming, UI rendering, and interactive gameplay.
-More games will continue to be added as the project grows.
+More games will continue to be added as the project grows.<br>
+Ultimately, the aim is to build a **complete multi-game platform** where users can enjoy several classic games from a single **Web or Android application**.